Terms & Conditions

 6. Use of the Services

-6.1 You agree not to use or permit your Authorised Users to use the Services for any purpose that may:
+6.1 You agree not to use, and must ensure your Authorised Users do not use, the Services for any purpose that may:

 - menace or harass any person or cause damage or injury to any person or property;